7 Characteristics Exceptional Speakers All Share

 The route to humility is:

-– Being prepared to let them know that you don’t have all the answers and asking for help
+– Admitting you don’t have all the answers

 – Leaving your ego at the door

-Exceptional speakers have a high degree of emotional intelligence.
+Exceptional speakers have a high degree of emotional intelligence; they work hard to:

-Exceptional speakers take the time to step back to understand exactly what it is that drives both themselves and their audience.
+They take time to understand what drives them and what drives their audience.

-– Having the ability to understand and manage others emotions as well as our own
+– Recognising and managing others’ emotions as well as your own

 The route to creativity is: